sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 **Federal Funds Rate (FFR):** The interest rate at which depository institutions, such as banks, lend reserve balances overnight to meet reserve requirements.
 The FFR serves as a Federal Reserve monetary policy tool, is influenced by public perception of economic stability, and its fluctuations impact various sectors, making it widely monitored.

-**S\&P 500:** A stock market index measuring the performance of the 500 largest publicly traded companies in the U.S. It reflects collective investor confidence in economic growth and risk appetite and is widely regarded as a barometer of the overall health of the US stock market.
+**S&P 500:** A stock market index measuring the performance of the 500 largest publicly traded companies in the U.S. It reflects collective investor confidence in economic growth and risk appetite and is widely regarded as a barometer of the overall health of the US stock market.

-**CBOE Volatility Index (VIX):** Measures market expectations of future volatility based on S\&P 500 options prices, often referred to as the 'fear gauge' as it tends to rise during market stress and fall during market stability.
+**CBOE Volatility Index (VIX):** Measures market expectations of future volatility based on S&P 500 options prices, often referred to as the 'fear gauge' as it tends to rise during market stress and fall during market stability.

 These indicators are well-suited for testing the predictive power of narratives for macroeconomics due to their daily frequency, which aligns with the rapid pace of Twitter, and their sensitivity to public sentiment and behavior.